jaalto/project--emacs-epackage-template/README.rst

 Before the full script, here is outline of the packaging procedure: ::

-    #  Remeber to clone the "engine" first from project page
+    #  Remember to clone the "engine" first from project page
     #  https://github.com/jaalto/project--emacs-epackage
     #
     #  Tell where the epackage.el "engine" is located to that helper